 The surprisingly roomy interior makes it an excellent elevated day bag option, but its sleek shoulder strap and interesting shape ensure it works just as well after dark and for formal ensembles, too.

-While Chanel and Louis Vuitton bags are recognizable to the masses, Loewe bags are a bit more niche for fashion people in the know—making them all the more desirable for discerning customers.
+While Chanel and Louis Vuitton bags are recognisable to the masses, Loewe bags are a bit more niche for fashion people in the know—making them all the more desirable for discerning customers.

-While most Loewe bags are proving to be sound investments (more on another one later) the Puzzle bag is quickly becoming a timeless classic.
+While most Loewe bags are proving to be sound investments, the Puzzle bag is quickly becoming a timeless classic.
 A firm favourite for the street style set since its inception in 2015, the iconic shape is updated every season in new dreamy colour combinations.

-The original design measurements came in at 30cm but, at Audrey’s request, Louis Vuitton introduced a smaller version of the Louis Vuitton Speedy: 25 cm wide, which is still a very popular size today.
+The original design measurements came in at 30 cm, but at Hepburn’s request, Louis Vuitton introduced a smaller version of the Louis Vuitton Speedy: 25 cm wide, which is still a very popular size today.
 In 2011, the Speedy Bandouliere was introduced.
 Bandouliere means "with a strap" in French, so no prizes for guessing what the update included.
 While they're becoming harder to come by, you can still snap up a Speedy of your own on luxury resale sites.

-With its clean lines, simple silhouette, expensive-looking gold metal hardware, wide leather strap, and a delicate C logo on the clasp, it's easy to see why this bag continues to be so in-demand, a few years on from its initial launch.
+With its clean lines, simple silhouette, expensive-looking gold metal hardware, wide leather strap and delicate C logo on the clasp, it's easy to see why this bag continues to be so in-demand, a few years on from its initial launch.

 "Quickly becoming a cult brand, Bottega Veneta has produced some real standout styles over the last couple of years," says Ingram.
 "From the Gyoza pouch (a clutch shaped like, you guessed it) to the Cassette bag, the high level of craftsmanship makes these bags forever investments.